whisthq/brave-browser/README.md

 Please refer to the `Chromium Auth` application in the Auth0 dashboard for the client ID and domain URL.
 At the time of writing, the client ID for development is `DIy0YQZrMeMO97Thjr13EpkGCy792XWx`, the domain URL is `fractal-dev.us.auth0.com`, and the redirect URL is `https://fractal-dev.us.auth0.com/callback`.

 Then, run the build script.
 The `build` command will build Brave, the WhistClient library and the Whist Extension.

 A full build can take many hours.
 We use Engflow to speed up this up.
-To build in the cloud, simply use theappend the following options `--brave_use_goma --goma_server_host=humite.goma.engflow.com` to the below build script, or substitute `build_goma` instead of `build`.
-Lastly, substitute `build_brave` instead of `build` to only build Brave (useful for subsequent builds, to avoid rebuilding Whist-related components).
+To build in the cloud, simply substitute `build_goma` instead of `build`.
+You can also substitute `build_brave` instead of `build` to only build Brave (useful for subsequent builds, to avoid rebuilding Whist-related components).

 ```
 # start the component build compile